-Elisabeth Thuillier was a French colorist who excelled at coloring facets of magic lanterns and other kinds of photographic work.
-Elisabeth and her workforce of 200 employees – all women – were often hired by French filmmaker George Melies to color his films.
-Some classics include A Trip to the Moon and The Kingdom of Fairies.
+Elisabeth Thuillier was a French colorist who excelled in painting facets of magic lanterns and other photographic works.
+Elisabeth and her 200 collaborators – all women – were often engaged by French filmmaker George Melies to color his films.
+Classics include A Trip to the Moon and The Kingdom of Feiries.

 They began coloring film around 1897 in a coloring lab in Paris.
 The colorization method was initially hand done by individuals.
 Yes, the employees literally painted every object in every frame one color at a time.
 They formed an assembly line in which each colorist was assigned a single tone, filling particular parts of each frame before passing the film to the next employee.
 Some areas were so minute that the employees resorted to brushes with a single hair!

-Coloring with a computer not only made the image quality more crisp and exquisite, but it also took less time.
-The advent of computers made colorization far more effective.
-The process was similar to colorization by hand, but now the film was colored on a computer.
-Studios were able to resurrect black-and-white pictures by digitally tinting individual objects in each frame of the entire film until it was entirely colorized.
+It was similar to coloring by hand, but now the film was colored on the computer.
+Studios were able to revive black-and-white images by digitally coloring individual objects in each frame of the entire film until they were fully colored.

-This technology was invented by former NASA engineer Wilson Markle after he was assigned to color monochrome footage of the Apollo missions to the moon.
-The fundamental logic was reminiscent of hand colorization — in every scene, Markle ascribed predetermined colors to shades of grey.
+This technology was invented by former NASA engineer Wilson Markle after entrusted with colored monochrome shots of the Apollo missions to the Moon.
+The basic logic was reminiscent of hand coloring – in every scene, Markle ascribed predetermined colors to shades of grey.
 He foresaw the technology’s commercial prospect and subsequently founded Colorization Inc., which caused the term “colorization” to become ubiquitous.

-Still, the techniques generated tawdry images with minor contrast, and they were often mildly pale with an appearance of colors being washed-out.
-A few years later, advancements in technology facilitated the advent of digital signal processing and graphic softwares to better manipulate complex imagery.
+Still, the techniques generated tawdry images with minor contrast, and they were often mildly pale with an appearance of colors being washed out.
+A few years later, advancements in technology facilitated the advent of digital signal processing and graphic software to better manipulate complex imagery.

 Markle’s method used up to 4000 shades of color to fill individual pixels.
 Other than simply coloring, the software is also capable of sensing tiny variations in the level of light in the frames to detect movement and correct them if necessary.
 To account for movement, the moved pixels were simply recolored.